lsst-dm/dmtn-234/index.rst

 The credentials stored in the browser will expire periodically, forcing the user to reauthenticate, so that stolen browser credentials cannot be reused indefinitely and the user's scopes are recalculated based on their current group membership.
 The user can also log out at any time, which discards their stored authentication credentials and forces reauthentication the next time they attempt to visit a page that requires authentication.

+The user's cookie holding their authentication information should not be passed down to individual Science Platform applications in a way that would allow that application to impersonate the user to different applications.
+This is not yet implemented, but is expected to be added to the design in the future by following the recommendations in DMTN-193_.

 .. _token-authentication:

 Token authentication